Cycling in Yorkshire & Beyond

 Stage 12 crosses the Loire at Decize.

-The race continues east on the D981, reaching Luzy after 89km, and passing the Etang de Cuzy at 94km.
+The race continues east on the D981, with the first categorised climb of the day at Lanty.

-At 130km, the riders reach the day's big town (other than the finish), Montceau-les-Mines.
+At 126.5km, the riders reach the day's big town (other than the finish), Montceau-les-Mines.

 As the name suggests, Montceau-les-Mines is a former mining town.

 Coal was discovered in the area in the 1500s, and a settlement grew up as a result.
-It grew after the Canal du Centre was built in the late 1700s.
+It expanded after the Canal du Centre was built in the late 1700s.

 The height of the coal mining industry was during World War I, when Montceau had 30,000 inhabitants.